 The Learning Environment

-My classroom features a central table where everyone can see each other clearly.
-This setup encourages natural conversation and helps create a welcoming atmosphere.
+My classroom has a central table where everyone can see each other clearly.
+This setup encourages natural conversation and a welcoming atmosphere.

 Building Relationships

-Small classes help me build closer relationships with each student, creating trust that boosts motivation and sustained interest in learning.
-Understanding each person’s personality and interests helps me identify the most effective teaching approaches.
+Small classes help me build closer relationships with each student, creating trust that keeps them motivated and engaged.
+Understanding each person’s personality and interests helps me find the teaching approach that works for them.

 This personal connection allows me to adapt my teaching methods to what works best for each individual learner.